HackYourFuture/Node.js/week3/README.md

 - `Content-Type`: `application/json`

-In Postman, make sure to add this header, and set the Body type to _Raw_.
+In Postman, make sure to add this header, and set the Body type to _raw_ and _JSON (application/json)_.

 ## UUIDs